NENA911/NG911GISDataModel/esri_geodatabase/README.md

   field results in an error when creating the NENA template file geodatabase.<br>
   **Recommended Solution** Upgrade to ArcGIS Pro 2.9.5 or later.

+* **Python Script RuntimeError** [Issue #29] - When running as standalone Python script there are a couple of scenarios where the script will fail and immediately crash on the `import arcpy` line if the user is not signed in to ArcGIS Pro or isn't utilizing an offline Pro license.
+A workaround is provided in Issue #29, however, it was decided not to include this as it is a vendor issue, not an issue with the actual Python script.

 ---

 ## Change Log